snimmagadda1/s11a.com/content/06-09-2021/index.md

     - gitops
 ---

-Recently I started digging around [the Github API](https://docs.github.com/en/rest) looking to automate some small releaes management tasks that were getting out of hand.
+Recently I started digging around looking to automate some small releaes management tasks that were being repeated.
+[The Github API](https://docs.github.com/en/rest) offers alot so I was hoping to use .
 The last couple months have been **packed** with scheduled deployments.
-When it comes time for a release, release-XXX branches are cut in each of the repositories and development resumes.
-The org I'm a part of has *a lot* of services hosted in their own repositories.
+When it comes time for a release, release-XXX branches are cut in each repository.
+And there are *a lot* of services hosted in their own repositories.
 Normally syncing the release branch to master locally looks something like this:

 ```bash
 git pull
 git checkout master